Pallipalayam

 As of 2011, the town had a population of 40,140.
 It is Twin city of Erode and shares its Pincode with Erode.

 Geography

-It is located on one side of River Cauvery, while Erode is on the other side.
+It is located on one side of River Kaveri, while Erode is on the other side.
 It is located at 6 km from Erode Junction and 5 km from Erode Bus Station and 60 km from the south of Salem.
 Pallipalayam Town is located along (Erode-Tiruchengode), (Erode-Kumarapalayam) and (Erode-Sankagiri) State Highways.
 This town is surrounded in the north by Pallipalayam Agrharam and in the south by Pudupalayam Village Panchayat, Alampalayam Village Panchayat forms the physical boundaries of Pallipalayam in eastern directions and Erode Municipal Corporation forms the boundary along western side.

 Pallipalayam gets rainfall during both South West and North East monsoon winds.
-During this season the Cauvery River floods and creates problems for residents living near the river bank.
+During this season the Kaveri floods and creates problems for residents living near the river bank.